mpv-player/mpv/DOCS/man/options.rst

         color/brightness accuracy.
 This is roughly equivalent to ``--tone-mapping=reinhard --tone-mapping-param=0.24``.
 If possible,
-        you should also enable ``--hdr-compute-peak`` for the best results.
+        you should also enable ``--hdr-compute-peak`` for the best results. bt.2390
+        Perceptual tone mapping curve (EETF) specified in ITU-R Report BT.2390.
+        This is the recommended curve to use for typical HDR-mastered content.
         (Default)
     gamma
         Fits a logarithmic transfer between the tone curves.